swardhan/shush-discord/README.md

 # shush-discord
-A discord bot to mute everyone connected in a voice channel.
+A discord bot to mute/unmute users connected in a voice channel.

-# Comnmands:
+# Commands:

 # !toggle <voice channel name>
   Toggles the mute state of the users.
 Basically, mutes users in the voice channel who were unmute and unmutes those who were mute.